 The New Horizons for Seniors Program is a federal Grants and Contributions program that supports projects led or inspired by seniors who make a difference in the lives of others and in their communities.

-From encouraging seniors to volunteer, to improving seniors’ facilities, increasing seniors participation in their communities and increasing the awareness of elder abuse, the New Horizons for Seniors Program works to better the lives of all Canadians.
+By supporting a variety of opportunities for seniors, the New Horizons for Seniors Program works to better the lives of all Canadians.

 Since its creation in 2004, the Program has helped seniors lead and participate in activities across the country.

 - developing urban gardens in communities throughout the province;

 - sharing the gift of music with youth and their peers;

 - learning computer skills;

 - telling stories from the past to school children;

 - creating a cookbook of traditional dishes; and

 - speaking to groups of new retirees and those close to retirement about their positive experiences with volunteerism.